metabase/metabase/docs/questions/query-builder/expressions/datetimeadd.md

 ### datetimeSubtract

 `datetimeSubtract` and `datetimeAdd` are interchangeable, since you can use a negative number for `amount`.
+It's generally a good idea to avoid double negatives (such as subtracting a negative number).

 ```
 datetimeSubtract([Opened On], -14, "day")